IKaviarasi/Mini_Project/README.md

+# MINI_PROJECT
-# MOBILE SPEC FINDER
+MOBILE SPEC FINDER
+   To design a web page to find the specifications of the mobile.
+   A web page that is used to find the specifications of every newly launched mobiles.

-# SOFTWARE REQUIREMENTS
+SOFTWARE REQUIREMENTS
    Software requirements are the required system and application software to perform this methodology
-▶ OS requirements: Linux\windows 7-11\Mac OS 10.6 -12
+11. OS requirements: Linux\windows 7-11\Mac OS 10.6 -12
-▶ IDE: visual studio code
+2. IDE: visual studio code
-▶ Language/s Used : JAVA- for backend
+3. Language/s Used : JAVA- for backend
-▶ Libraries: MySQL
+4. Libraries: MySQL
-▶ Frontend : HTML,CSS, Bootstrap, JavaScript
+5. Frontend : HTML,CSS, Bootstrap, JavaScript
-▶ Database : MySQL
+6. Database : MySQL

+CONCLUSION
+   This project contains legit mobile Hardware and Software details.
+   It Contains Mobile OS,ROM and Bootloader details.